plone/documentation/docs/classic-ui/images.md

 ### Images Test Rendering

 Plone's Classic UI includes special demonstration views that render ready-made examples of image handling and responsive image components using your site's active theme.
-These views help developers verify image scaling, srcset generation, and explore available image optimization patterns.
-These views work on image content types (e.g., images or documents with images).
+These views help developers verify image scaling, `srcset` generation, and explore available image optimization patterns.
+These views work on image content types, including images and documents with images.

 Append the view name `/@@images-test` to an image URL, optionally followed by an anchor, such as `#srcset`, for specific sections.